 I grew up in a typical rural fishing town.
 It was the kind of town where you had to drive half an hour to the nearest grocery store.
 On Sunday afternoons my family had a tradition of piling into the minivan to drive the 20 minutes to the nearest Chinese buffet.
 Row after row of steaming food and tubs of jello.
 I remember looking forward to that afternoon indulgence much the same as a kid looks forward to Christmas.

-But this time was different.
-I dove in excitedly to the first plate of food much the same as when I was a child, yet as I moved through it I realized something.
-It just didn’t taste good.
+But this time was different than what I remembered.
+I dove in excitedly to the first plate of food much the same as when I was a child, but quickly realized something.
+There wasn’t much quality.
 Sushi was filled with lettuce to make it appear larger.
-Luke warm food looked like it would be good but while eating I could not deny that it wasn’t the real thing.
-None of this food was as good as the authentic meals that I had become used to eating.
+Luke warm food just wasn’t the real thing.
+This food wasn’t like the authentic meals that I had become used to eating.

 Discouraged but still undaunted, I picked through the first plate and went for a second.
 After all this was an all you could eat buffet right?
 I realized as I wandered the isles of food, there was not much I really wanted seconds of.
 The glittering metal and endless piles of food suddenly lost their pull on me.
 My excitement dulled to a disinterested meander.
-This food wasn’t real.
-I mean yes it was edible, but it wasn’t the real thing.
+This food was edible, but it wasn’t the real thing.
 It was a poor substitute of quickly thrown together filler.
 Imitation crab salad begging to fill your stomach cheap and quick.

-Having tried an array of online dating sites, I begin to wonder.
-Is it possible that this impersonal shopping of human beings is numbing some of us?
-Swiping people to the left and right to add or reject them from our shopping cart at a quick glance.
+Having tried an array of online dating sites, I began to wonder.
+Is it possible that this impersonal shopping of human beings is numbing us?
+Swiping people to the left or right to add or reject them from our shopping cart at one quick glance.
 Stainless steel rows of people doing their best to project a shiny image so that we will want to add them to our “cyber plate”.